 Complete Cover Group Limited is a company incorporated in England & Wales under the Companies Act.
 The Company is a private Company limited by shares and is registered in England.
 The address of the registered office is given on page 1.
-The nature of the Company's operations and its principal activities are set out in the strategic report on pages 2 to 3.
+The nature of the Company's operations and its principal activities are set out in the strategic report on pages 2 to 5.

 The financial statements have been prepared on a going concern basis, under the historical cost convention, modified to include certain items at fair value, and are in accordance with Financial Reporting Standard 102 (FRS 102) issued by the Financial Reporting Council.
-The Company has applied the amendments to FRS 102 issued by the FRC in March 2018 and the amendments to Company law made by The Companies, Partnerships and Groups (Accounts and Reports) Regulations 2015, their mandatory effective date being for accounting periods beginning on or after 1 January 2016.